 Here’s the seller’s description:

 “Very nice condition.
-51 packard convertible.
-Has been sitting for a while and will need tuning.
+51 Packard convertible.
+It has been sitting for a while and will need tuning.
 Starts and runs and brakes.
-Very good body, chrome and glass.
-No rust Good title.
+Very good body, chrome, and glass.
+No rust.
+Good title.”

 Do you have a Packard Convertible story you’d like to share?
 Comment below and let us know!